outofcoffee/governor-cli/README.md

 ## Rules

-Set rules for your OpenAPI specifications, to ensure certain fields are populated, present, or absent.
+In addition to the `required-parameters-added` rule, you can set a variety of other rules for your OpenAPI specifications.
+For example, you can require certain fields are populated, present, or absent.

 ```
 # ruleset.yaml